davecburke/silverbullet-clipper/README.md

 3. The directory is where your page will be created in SilverBullet.
 The default directory is Inbox as this is the directory that the SilverBullet Quick Note uses.
 4. When the Append Page Title is selected, the Append Page Title check box on the Capture page (1.2) will default to selected.
+5. When the Save Page Metadata as Frontmatter is selected, the Save Page Metadata as Frontmatter is selected check box on the Capture page (1.4) will default to selected.
-5. The Max.
+6. The Max.
 Title Length determines how long the note's title will be.
 This is defaulted to 70 characters.
 If the note title exceeds this length, '...' will indicate that the title has been concatenated.
 Eg 2024-05-31 16:28:33 (The Age Newspaper Melbourne Aus...)

 # Build & Testing